tcsp/coze-java/README.md

 ## Introduction

-The Coze API SDK for Java is a versatile tool for integrating Coze's open APIs into your projects.
+The Coze API SDK for Java is a powerful tool designed to seamlessly integrate Coze's open APIs into your projects.

+Key Features:
-- Supports all Coze open APIs and authentication APIs
+- Full support for Coze open APIs and authentication APIs
-- Supports both synchronous and asynchronous SDK calls
+- Both synchronous and asynchronous SDK calls
-- Optimized for streaming apis, returning Stream objects
+- Optimized streaming APIs with Stream object returns
-- Optimized for list apis, returning Iterator Page objects
+- Optimized list APIs with Iterator Page object returns
-- Features a simple and user-friendly API design for ease of use
+- Simple and intuitive API design for ease of use

 ## Usage